Tamas-Gavlider/CheckAloan/README.md

   ![Change loan](/docs/gif/change-loan.gif)
 - **make changes** - user will need to press n to make changes or press enter to submit the form.
 Validation done to make sure that other input will not be accepted.<br>
 ![Make changes](/docs/gif/make-changes.gif)
 - **check duplicates** - will check if the user had any prior application with us.
-It will search for the user name and email address.
+It will search for the email address.
 Function will return the previous application status with the loan details if duplicate found.
 Otherwise it will calculate the score and interest rate.
 ![Duplicate](/docs/screenshots/duplicate-message.png)
 - **calculate functions** - once the details are confirmed , for each detail the score and interest rate will be calculated.
 - **status function** - will return either "APPROVED" or "REJECTED".